CabboShiba/KeyAuth-Server-Emulator/README.md

 Discord: FreeCabbo11#9191 - Use Telegram, I get banned very often.

-If you do not gey an answer on Discord for 48 Hours, this means I got banned.
+If you do not get an answer on Discord for 48 Hours, this means I got banned.
 Contact me on Telegram.

 Telegram: https://t.me/cabboshiba